Information Tech/Webmaster

 NEWSLETTER EDITOR

 I have been working on our data base and mailing lists.
 It becomes quite a process, because just when I think I have all the changes, some more come to my attention.
 Please send your officer changes as soon as they occur in your affiliate.
 You can use the "CONTACT US" page for this.
-You can also contact your Deanery President, the treasurer or the information tech (addresses are found on the Board of Directors Page).
+You can also contact your Deanery President, the treasurer or the information tech

 At present, we are sending hard copies of the newsletter (Our Catholic Voice) to Pastors, Parochial Vicars, Deacons, parish presidents and to “women of the parish” if the is no organized group in the parish.

 Through the National Council, “We Are the Voice of Catholic Women”.
 Let your voice be heard!
 Hear what others have to say!
+Don't let us become the "biggest secret".
+There is much information to be shared:

 NEWSLETTER EDITOR

 I have been working on our data base and mailing lists.
 It becomes quite a process, because just when I think I have all the changes, some more come to my attention.
 Please send your officer changes as soon as they occur in your affiliate.
 You can use the "CONTACT US" page for this.
-You can also contact your Deanery President, the treasurer or the information tech (addresses are found on the Board of Directors Page).
+You can also contact your Deanery President, the treasurer or the information tech

 At present, we are sending hard copies of the newsletter (Our Catholic Voice) to Pastors, Parochial Vicars, Deacons, parish presidents and to “women of the parish” if the is no organized group in the parish.

 Through the National Council, “We Are the Voice of Catholic Women”.
 Let your voice be heard!
 Hear what others have to say!
+Don't let us become the "biggest secret".
+There is much information to be shared:

 SAINT ISIDORE of SEVILLE